GamerBreadToaster/kahoot-bot/README.md

 Use at your own risk, or something

 # Todo:
-* make the duplicate delay work
+* make the duplicate delay work / done
-* add an keybind to stop the process
+* add an keybind to stop the process / idk
-* add the option to use different browsers
+* add the option to use different browsers / tried, didn't work

 # Thank you
 Thank you for using my program, If you have any feedback dm me on discord to: GamerBreadToaster#2401